UPPMAX/HPC-python/docs/intro.rst

 .. admonition:: **Your expectations?**

-    - find best practices for using Python at an HPC centre
+    - Find best practices for using Python at an HPC centre
-    - using and installing packages
+    - Learn how to use and install packages
-    - use the HPC performance with Python
+    - Use the HPC capabilities of Python

     **Not covered**

-    - improve python *coding* skills
+    - Improve python *coding* skills
     - Specifics of other clusters